Samuel-Adeola/GRC-Identity_Access_Management_Project/README.md

 ## 4.0  Technologies and Tools:
 •	A computer system with 16GB RAM

-•	A virtual machine preferably Oracle Virtual Box
+•	A virtual machine, preferably Oracle VirtualBox

-•	Windows Server 2010 pro (WorkstationMachine)
+•	Windows Server 2010 Pro (WorkstationMachine)

 •	Windows 2022 Server for Active Directory (AD-DC)